javaknows/kevem/evm/notes.md

 * Refund recipient for nested calls - is it the tx.origin or sender?
 * Suicide called twice in same transaction
+* eth_estimateGas - need examples with each field missing
+* eth_estimateGas - behaviour for pending block
+* eth_estimateGas - from the RPC docs: "As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit."